McCartneyAC/average_of_polls/README.md

 TODO:
-* change the candidate->color correspondence
-* remove bullock and sestak and Harris

 Note that excel doc is structured to be copy/pasted into a jupyter notebook, not actually used for analysis directly becuase no IDE is available on a work computer.